- Buyer's Guide

 - Semi-rigid back panel can be restrictive while cycling with the pack

 This really is a great pack – one that innovates in a bunch of ways.
 While it’s been built with a cyclist in mind, it will still work great for climbers, surfers, dungeon masters and any number of adventure seekers as their go-to backpack.

 Expansion and versatility are perhaps its biggest trump cards, but water-resistance, comfort and great looks all help.

 While we found a few small things that in our eyes might be improved, we also acknowledge that these are things that are mostly about broadening its appeal – getting it more suitable to the laptop and tech wielding crowd (which many commuters now are).

-Good stuff Mission Workshop, this is a big step forwards.
+Good stuff, Mission Workshop, this is a big step forward.